coffeemartin/Finalproject_PerthProperty/Project_Explanation.md

 Question 6: Which suburb should be my first entry point to start with?

-Question 7: Where are these houses? are they close to the Freeway?
+Question 7: Where are these houses?
+Are they close to the Freeway?
 Parks?
 Train stations?
-Can I visualise them on a map?
+Can I visualise them on a real map?

 ### Analysis (Answers & Visualisations):